URGENT COVID-19 UPDATE

 10. Processing Times & Return of Passport

 Processing time for your U.S. passport is approximately 2-3 weeks from the day of your appointment.
 Your old passport will be canceled and returned to you with your new passport once processing has been completed.
-In Frankfurt and Bremen, please ensure that you submit a DHL Express Easy envelope on the day of your appointment.
-In Munich and Berlin, please ensure you submit a pre-paid envelope on the day of your appointment.
+Please ensure you submit a pre-paid, self-addresses return envelope on the day of your appointment.

 Reminder: Make a note of your tracking number as the Passport Units do not maintain this information.
 You may use the tracking number to track the return delivery of your passport.